stanciuantonio/forex-sentiment-prediction/README.md

 Our project aims to build a hybrid pipeline that merges historical price data with daily sentiment scores derived from Forex news to predict EUR/USD movements.
 We utilize price data (e.g., from `eurusd_daily.csv`, with Alpha Vantage as a potential source for updates) to obtain OHLC history and compute log-returns.

 In parallel, we leverage the GDELT dataset as our primary source for news articles relevant to Forex markets.
 A dedicated pipeline extracts and filters these articles, aiming for a manageable number per day (e.g., 1-3) by relevance and tone.
 Each relevant news item's content is then processed using FinBERT, a pre-trained language model specialized in financial text, to obtain a continuous sentiment score.
 These individual sentiment scores are aggregated daily (e.g., by averaging) to create a daily sentiment time series that aligns with the price data.
+The final dataset is enriched with a comprehensive set of technical indicators and sentiment-derived features, such as RSI, MACD, Bollinger Bands position, and sentiment volatility.

 As a baseline, we will train XGBoost model (as initially planned, and potentially implemented in `src/models/baseline.py`) on this combined feature set using scikit-learn's TimeSeriesSplit for rolling-window cross-validation.
 We will then train an LSTM (Long Short-Term Memory) network (implemented in `src/models/lstm.py`).
 The model will use 30-day lookback windows, incorporating both historical price-derived features (like log-returns) and the daily sentiment scores as inputs.
 For training, each day will be labeled based on a threshold method applied to the next-day log-return (e.g., > +0.2% for BUY, < -0.2% for SELL, otherwise HOLD), a technique supported by financial literature.
 Rigorous backtesting and reporting of cumulative profit metrics will be conducted throughout the project to ensure the reproducibility and academic validity of our findings.